ar406/learn-java/103/README.md

 To support a specific set of flags (command-line arguments), define the set of supported flags in a Set and use .contains to ensure the user-provided flag is supported.
 Note that sets of strings can be directly printed by System.out.format using %s (which means string).

+One could also use Arrays, but Sets are unordered and in this scenario order doesn't really matter.

 **Instructions**